Maps and Guides

 The Visitor Center is surrounded by paved, accessible trails that lead around lovely Meadow Lake and amid stately, cool trees in the Conifer Collection.
 These trails are perfect for a half-hour to hourlong excursion.

-• Meadow Lake Trail, about a mile long, circles a manmade lake.
+Two accessible paved paths connect to Arbor Court, the main courtyard.
+Meadow Lake Trail, about a half-mile long, circles a manmade lake.
 Its shoreline is planted with sweeps of native plants and towering trees.
+Look for birds and seasonal wildlife that enjoy the lake.

 Sculptures and Art Exhibitions

-The Arboretum hosts exhibitions of large-scale artworks, with a new exhibition every couple of years.
-The artworks are arranged outdoors in the landscape.
-Some of them are close enough to walk to from the main parking lot, but others will require a drive or a bike ride.
-The current exhibition is Of the Earth by Olga Ziemska.
-Maps of the sculptures are available at the Visitor Center Information Desk.
+The Arboretum hosts exhibitions of large-scale artworks created exclusively for its sweeping landscapes, with a new exhibition every couple of years.
+Most artworks are close enough to walk to from the main parking lot, along accessible paths, with one that will require a drive or a bike ride and a walk up a steep incline.

 Festive Events

-• Nature Play for All is a spring event in the Children’s Garden where children of all abilities can play and explore nature through accessible activities.
+• Nature Play for All is a spring event in the Children’s Garden, where children of all abilities can play and explore nature through accessible activities.

-There is much more to the Arboretum beyond the area near the Visitor Center.
 Once you have paid general admission, you can drive and park anywhere with no additional admission or parking cost.
-Altogether, there are about 9 miles (about 14 kilometers) of roads and 16 miles (about 26 kilometers) of trails at the Arboretum.
+Altogether, there are about 9 miles (about 14 kilometers) of roads and 16 miles (about 26 kilometers) of paths and trails at the Arboretum on both sides of Illinois Route 53.

-Seasonal Vistas
+Seasonal Sights

-During a drive along the Main Route or a walk along one of the many trails, you can enjoy the color and variety of the Arboretum’s trees and plants.
-In spring, the grounds are full of color as blooms emerge; guests can check what’s blooming during the season in the weekly Spring Bloom Report.
+In spring, the grounds are full of color as gardens blossom, trees flower, and wildflowers bloom.
+Guests can check what’s blooming in the weekly Spring Bloom Report.
 In summer, the landscape is lush and green and the trails are shady and cool.
 In autumn, the Arboretum’s trees from around the world provide a vivid tapestry of color.
-The Arboretum details the changing colors of its trees in the Fall Color Report so guests can choose where to visit.
+Check the changing colors of its trees in the Fall Color Report to plan your visit.

 Driving Route